Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara

-Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara is an Indian drama television series produced by Rajshri Productions.
+Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara is an Indian Hindi-language romantic drama television series produced by Rajshri Productions.
 It aired from 18 June 2012 to 1 November 2014 on Star Plus.
 It starred Disha Parmar and Nakuul Mehta as Pankhuri Gupta Kumar and Aditya Kumar.

 Plot

-Pankhuri Gupta is a small town simple girl from Kullu.
-Aditya Kumar, a rich boy in Mumbai has grown up cynical about relationships having seen his parents Avantika and Harish separated for 20 years.
+Pankhuri Gupta is a simple girl from Kullu.
+Aditya Kumar, a rich boy in Mumbai, does not like relationships, having seen his parents Avantika and Harish separated for twenty years.

-Purushottam Deewan (Aditya's maternal grandfather), a wealthy business tycoon, visits the Guptas in Kullu, determining to get Pankhuri married to Aditya.
+Purushottam Deewan (Aditya's maternal grandfather), a wealthy businessman, visits the Guptas in Kullu, determined to have Aditya marry Pankhuri.